Manhattan Postnuptial Attorneys

 Each Spouse Needs a Separate Attorney

-It is best for each spouse to seek help from a separate attorney when they are drafting a postnuptial agreement.
+It is for each spouse to seek help from a separate attorney when they are drafting a postnuptial agreement.
 When only one attorney is consulted for a postnuptial agreement, the court will more than likely decide the agreement is unfair.
 If each spouse has a separate lawyer, a judge will probably enforce the postnuptial contract in court.
-While it may be expensive hiring two attorneys, it is the best way to ensure the agreement isn’t void or null in court.
+While it may be expensive hiring two attorneys, it is the way to ensure the agreement isn’t void or null in court.

 Postnuptial agreements are ideal contracts that can safeguard each spouses rights and separate property and assets under the law.
 If you are planning to draft a postnuptial agreement, contact a skilled attorney who can help prevent the agreement from being challenged due to failure to fully disclose information or coercion.
 Contact us today to help you develop a valid postnuptial agreement.